zhouxiangzxzx/TuningXeon/4th_Gen_Xeon/Cassandra.md

 ## Introduction

 This guide is for users who are already familiar with Cassandra.
-It provides recommendations for configuring hardware and software that will provide the best performance in most situations.
+It has recommendations for configuring hardware and software that will provide the best performance in most situations.
 However, please note that we rely on the users to carefully consider these settings for their specific scenarios, since OVS and DPDK can be deployed in multiple ways.

-*(Describe Cassandra)*
+[Cassandra](https://cassandra.apache.org/_/index.html) is an open-source, distributed, NoSQL database for scalable, reliable, and highly available, largescale storage systems.

 *(Describe pre-requisites)*